ZufengW/100-days-of-code/log.md

 **Today's Progress**: Web dev bootcamp -- continued unit 31: YelpCamp comments.

 **Thoughts:** I didn't do this yesterday.
 It was 1am and decided to go to sleep instead.
-When the assignments start rolling in, there'le be less time to do dinner.
+When the assignments start rolling in, there'll be even less time.

 ### Day 54: 11 August